IntersectMBO/cardano-node/doc/reference/cardano-node-cli-reference.md

 - Do the counters of the issue counter and operational certificate match?
 - Do the counters match what is currently in the node state?
 - Does the KES key period specified in your operational certificate fall within the current KES key period?
-We essentially check the predicates of the OCERT rule in the cardano-ledger specification, and we print additional diagnostic information as follows:
+The Cardano node will check the predicates of the OCERT rule in the cardano-ledger specification, and print additional diagnostic information as follows:
 ```
 ✓ The operational certificate counter agrees with the node protocol state counter
 ✓ Operational certificate's kes period is within the correct KES period interval